Jump To:

 Selection Criteria

-• Provision of attractive and safe conditions that meet and exceed requirements of applicable ordinances, policies, conservation areas, and designated historic districts and properties.
+- Creating attractive and safe conditions that meet or exceed the requirements of ordinances, policies, conservation areas, and historic districts.

 Sponsorship